RadwaSaleh/salesforce-notes/Lead to Opportunity.md

 - Price Books
-    - Manage pricing for different customers
+    - If you want to associate a price to a Product, you have to add it to a Price Book in order to do so.
+    - Manage pricing for different customers: Price Books is like a Price catalog that contains a list of your products and the list price at which they are being offered to the customers.
     - Customize pricing on products per customer
     - Standard and Custom Price Books